divviup/janus/docs/DEVELOPMENT.md

     (for example, a newtype over an array of bytes might implement `From<Vec<u8>>`).

 * Follow documented best practices of the crates Janus depends on.
-For exmaple, the `rand` crate suggests using `random()` to generate random data, falling back to `thread_rng()` to gain more control as-needed.
+For example, the `rand` crate suggests using `random()` to generate random data, falling back to `thread_rng()` to gain more control as-needed.